 If you don’t already have them, mount smoke alarms near your hearth and in every bedroom.
 Consider installing combined carbon monoxide and smoke detectors if you have a home with a gas-burning fireplace.

 Don’t use your fireplace without taking the right precautions.
 Get it cleaned, and if it’s your first use, then be sure to get it inspected beforehand.
+If it’s old, contact experts to inspect when to replace a furnace.
 Make the hearth in your home the heart of your home by following the tips above to ensure it’s up to snuff this fall.